SecretFoundation/SNIPs/SNIP-24.md

 ### The Problem with Viewing Keys

 Viewing keys are passwords meant to validate users at times when the blockchain cannot.
-Spesifically in queries, the query sender isn't authenticated and the contract doesn't know who is the querier.
+Specifically in queries, the query sender isn't authenticated and the contract doesn't know who is the querier.
 Therefore viewing keys were invented to provide a way of access control for users:

 1. Alice sends a transaction `set_viewing_key(password)`
 2. The contract stores `(alice,password)`
 3. Later on, a query is sent to the contract `query("balance",alice,password)`
    - If `(alice,password)` matches what's in storage, the contract returns Alice's balance to the querier.

 The main disadvantage of this method is that Alice must send a transaction before she can query her balance.
-This is bad UX for users new to Secret Network - Also because they have to pay SCRT gas to get a basic peice of information, but esspecialy when traffic is high and nodes lag behind, queried nodes might have the `query("balance")` answer but can't authnticate the querier because the node still didn't caught up with the `set_viewing_key()` transaction.
+This is bad UX for users new to Secret Network - Also because they have to pay SCRT gas to get a basic piece of information, but especially when traffic is high and nodes lag behind, queried nodes might have the `query("balance")` answer but can't authenticate the querier because the node still didn't catch up with the `set_viewing_key()` transaction.

 ### Query Permits